|

 all that was to come.
 It was also an FM lover's delight, since

-it also had built-in Dolby FM, switchable IF Bandwidth
+it also had built-in Dolby FM (no module needed), switchable IF Bandwidth

 (wide/narrow), Hi-Blend and even Air Check (a white noise

 generator) for setting recording levels.
-It also had
+Some may remember that

-a 150w/ch power amplifier with a "dual mono design" and a huge
+a powerful 150 w/ch RMS amplifier featuring a "dual mono design"

-Toroidal power transformer.
-The Toshiba engineers were so
+toroidal power transformer.
+In fact, the Toshiba engineers were so

 fanatical about the power supply that the SA-7150 even had a